Disease/Disorder

 Social role and social support system

 Critical illness has a reaching effect on the entire family unit.
-Up to one-third of parents go on to develop acute stress disorder, 84% with post-traumatic stress symptoms, up to 50% with anxiety and 30% with depression.
+Up to 33% of parents develop acute stress disorder, 84% report post-traumatic stress symptoms, up to 50% with anxiety and 15-30% have depression.
 Siblings are similarly impacted.
-Families should be educated on the various necessary adjustments anticipated to care for a child after CIP which may include constant care and physical assistance, use of durable medical equipment and the associated financial burden.
-This should be taken into consideration throughout the course of hospitalization ensure all members of the family get the support they need and can best equip themselves to support the child.12
+The Pediatric Medical Traumatic Stress model supports psychological intervention in the early part of a family’s experience with goals to include mobilizing coping resources, normalizing reactions, and providing relevant information.
+Families should be educated on the various necessary adjustments anticipated to care for a child after CIP which may include constant care and physical assistance, use of durable medical equipment and the associated financial burden.12

 Although children with CIP can initially present with severe weakness and inability to communicate, it is important to address rehabilitation management and strategies to prevent the complications of immobility.
 With proper attention to these issues, many patients with CIP will have the potential for significant recovery and a good quality of life.1,12